MicrosoftDocs/CommunityToolkit/docs/maui/views/MediaPlayer.md

 }
 ```

 The video picking dependency service is invoked by calling the `DependencyService.Get` method to obtain the implementation of an `IVideoPicker` interface in the platform project.
-The `GetVideoFileAsync` method is then called on that instance, and the returned filename is used to create a `FileMediaSource` object and to set it to the `Source` property of the `MediaPlayer`.
+The `GetVideoFileAsync` method is then called on that instance, and the returned filename is used to create a `FileMediaSource` object and to set it to the `Source` property of the `MediaElement`.

 <!--TODO ## Change video aspect ratio